 Myth Busting: You Need to Book a Tour

 A couple of years ago you might have not wanted to travel to Uzbekistan by yourself.
 Most people, save for a few brave adventurers, would book group tours or avoid solo travel.
 Our experience was that Uzbekistan was a great place for solo or couples travel.
 In 2019 we still saw quite a few tour groups traveling, but if you prefer to travel by yourself, with a friend, or your partner you will be just fine.
 With the new government welcoming tourism it is easier to get around and hotels are easier to book.
 If you want local engagement or perspectives on things, of course, you can book a guided multi-day tour, hire a guide for the day, or book a day trip, but you can also get around just fine on your own.

 24. Extra Caution for the Fergana Valley

 The exception to most things on this entire list, from sanitation, to customs, to safety, would be the Fergana Valley.
 For now it is important to collect your hotel slips if you stay in this area and you may be more subject to border questioning.
-In recent years, it is a safe place to visit, but it is off-the-beaten-path and has expereinced conflict between its bordering countries in the past few years.
+In recent years, it is a safe place to visit, but it is off-the-beaten-path and has experienced conflict between its bordering countries in the past few years.
 Many of the modern amenities and luxuries I talk about throughout this post may not be present.
-If you The Valley is a place to explore the local culture of Uzbekistan, rather than the grand architectures of cities such as Bukhara.
-That being said, please ensure you do the proper research to ensure you make the most of your time in Fergana Valley.
+The Valley is a place to explore the local culture of Uzbekistan, rather than the grand architecture of cities such as Bukhara.
+That being said, please ensure you do the proper research to make the most of your time in Fergana Valley.
 I suggest reading Against the Compass’ Guide to Fergana Valley as a good starting point.

 Things to Know About Uzbek Transporation